 Department Chair and Program Director Handbook

 As a Jesuit university, we recognize that being a Department Chair or Program Director requires leadership and commitment to advance academic excellence in the service of humankind.
-This position requires attention to a wide variety of department or program responsibilities and perspectives.
+This position requires attention to a wide variety of department or program responsibilities and perspectives, as well as facilitation of collaborative decision-making.
 As a leader, role model, and community member, your colleagues trust in your ability to foster an enriching and supportive environment for students, faculty, and staff.

 This handbook is a practical guide for you to consult throughout your tenure as Department Chair or Program Director.
 Please note that this is a living document and procedures and processes may change.
 In this position, you will balance day-to-day tasks, the vision of the University, and goals specific to your discipline.
 We hope this will be a challenging but fulfilling experience.